John Cena: Retirement tour (2024–2025)

-On the Raw after WrestleMania 41, Cena was attacked by Randy Orton, setting up a title match at Backlash on May 10, where Cena defeated Orton to retain the title after interference from R-Truth.
+On the Raw after WrestleMania 41, Cena was attacked by Randy Orton, setting up a title match at Backlash on May 10, where Cena defeated Orton to retain the title after a distraction from R-Truth.
 At the post-show press conference, Cena hit R-Truth with an Attitude Adjustment when the latter interrupted him, setting up a match between them at Saturday Night's Main Event XXXIX on May 24, which Cena won after a low blow.
-He later interfered in the main event between Jey Uso and Logan Paul for the World Heavyweight Championship, which Uso won with an assist from a returning Rhodes, setting up a tag team match between Cena and Paul against Uso and Rhodes at Money in the Bank on June 7, which Cena and Paul lost after interference from R-Truth.
-He lost to R-Truth via disqualification on the June 20 episode of SmackDown after hitting him with the title belt.
-At Night of Champions on June 28, Cena defeated CM Punk to retain the title after interference from The Vision.
+He later interfered in the main event between Jey Uso and Logan Paul for the World Heavyweight Championship, which Uso won with an assist from a returning Rhodes, setting up a tag team match between Cena and Paul against Rhodes and Uso at Money in the Bank on June 7, which Cena and Paul lost after interference from R-Truth.
+At Night of Champions on June 28, Cena defeated CM Punk to retain the title after interference from the Vision (Seth Rollins, Bron Breakker, and Bronson Reed).

-On the August 1 episode of SmackDown, Cena reverted back to a face after the 2025 King of the Ring tournament winner Cody Rhodes attacked Cena, and forced Cena to sign the contract for a Street Fight for the title at SummerSlam after Cena had tried to back out of the match.
-On Night 2 of the event on August 3, Cena lost the title to Rhodes, and was subsequently confronted and attacked by a returning Brock Lesnar.
-His match with Rhodes marked Cena's second five star match, as rated by Dave Meltzer.
+On the July 18 episode of SmackDown, Cena was attacked by Rhodes, who had won the 2025 King of the Ring tournament to earn a title rematch at SummerSlam, and forced to sign the contract for a Street Fight after Cena had tried to back out of the match.
+On the August 1 episode of SmackDown, Cena reverted to a face by apologizing to the fans after admitting that he had realized his mistakes over the past five months after the Rock and Travis Scott had abandoned him.
+In the main event of Night 2 of SummerSlam on August 3, Cena lost the title back to Rhodes in a match that received widespread acclaim and was his second match to be rated five stars by Dave Meltzer, ending his final world championship reign at 105 days.
+Following the match, Cena was attacked by a returning Brock Lesnar.
 On August 31 at Clash in Paris, Cena defeated Logan Paul.
-In Cena's final SmackDown appearance as an in-ring performer on September 5, he challenged Sami Zayn for the United States Championship; the match would end in a no-contest after Lesnar appeared and attacked both of them.
+In Cena's final SmackDown appearance as an in-ring performer on September 5, he challenged Sami Zayn for the WWE United States Championship.
+The match ended in a no-contest after Lesnar appeared and attacked both men.
 At Wrestlepalooza on September 20, Cena lost to Lesnar.
-On September 23, it was announced that Cena would face AJ Styles at Crown Jewel on October 11, where he won in what was his 100th win at a WWE PPV and livestreaming event.
+At Crown Jewel on October 11, Cena defeated AJ Styles in what was his 100th victory at a WWE pay-per-view and livestreaming event, putting himself second in all-time wins at such events only behind the Undertaker.